bkommineni/CS686-Spatiotemporal-Analysis-using-NAM/README.md

 ###### Top 3 geohashes suitable for both solar and wind farms in North America

-Features used to determine this are wind speed and cloud cover: dptp9djvykeb(Michigan)                                  40.09668711334537       -7.3170994E17<br/>
+Features used to determine this are wind speed and cloud cover:<br/>
+dptp9djvykeb(Michigan)                                  40.09668711334537       -7.3170994E17<br/>
 cbdgu8ssqukp(Border of North Dakota and Minnesota)      35.14385868738097       -7.3170994E17<br/>
 cd5q18brc4gz(Canada)                                    32.80954470153044       -7.3170994E17<br/>